mikewacker/mikewacker.github.io/gradle-publish.md

 4. Check the script output to ensure that the `curl` request succeeded with a 200 response code.
 5. In the Central Portal, check that a validated deployment is shown on the [deployments](https://central.sonatype.com/publishing/deployments) page.

-From here, you can either drop or publish the deployment.
+From there, you can either drop or publish the deployment.

 > NOTE:
 > This workflow does not support `-SNAPSHOT` releases.